tulasidamarla/ram.damarla-gmail.com/README.md

 Original documents								Lucene’s inverted index
 Doc #	Content field							Term		Doc#				Term position 1	A Fun Guide to Cooking						a		1,3,4,5,6,7,8				1
 2	Decorating Your Home						becoming	8					4
 3	How to Raise a Child						beginner’s	6					5
 4	Buying a New Car						buy		9					1
 5	Buying a New Home						buying		4,5,6					2
 6	The Beginner’s Guide to Buying a House				car		4					4 7	Purchasing a Home						child		3					5
 8	Becoming a New Home Owner					cooking		1					1
 9	How to Buy Your First House 					decorating	2					3
 									first		9					2
 									fun		1					5
 									home		2,5,7,8					4
 									house		6,9					6
 									new		4,5,8					1

-Note: Term position is the relative position of the terms with in a document.
+- Term position is the relative position of a term with in the document.
-Note: Original input text was split on spaces and that each term was transformed into lowercase text before being inserted into the inverted index.
+- Original input text was split on spaces and that each term was transformed into lowercase text before being inserted into the inverted index.
 Many additional text transformations are possible, not only these simple ones; terms can be modified, added, or removed during the content-analysis process.

 Two important details should be noted about the inverted index:
 - All terms in the index map to one or more documents.